-5.6 Storage
+5.5 Storage

 If a pump is to be out of service, it should be protected internally from rusting by using a rust inhibitor.
 The pump should be drained completely by removing all the lower plugs.
 Install the plugs and fill with Oakite HPO (or equal) preservative solution.
 Remove the manifold(s) and spray the insides with preservative.
 Rotate the pump manually to circulate the solution.
 Drain the pump to below the shaft centerline and replace the manifold(s).
-This procedure may be disregarded for pumps made of stainless steel, bronze, Monel, or other corrosion resistant materials.
+This procedure may be disregarded for pumps made of stainless steel.

-Seal the flanged openings to prevent foreign material from entering the pump.
+Seal any openings to prevent foreign material from entering the pump.